Adultery in Classical Athens: Adultery and the law

 An Athenian law on adultery (graphe moicheias) is known to have existed, though it has not survived.
 Christopher Carey argues that the law cited at §28 of On the Murder of Eratosthenes is an otherwise unknown law on adultery, which prescribed the actions to be taken in cases of moicheia and specified killing the culprit as an option.

 Along with the law on moicheia reconstructed by Carey, three Athenian laws which concerned moicheia have survived, all preserved in the works of fourth-century BC orators.
 The first of these prohibited a man from living with an adulterous wife, and an adulterous wife from taking part in public religious ceremonies.
 The second exempted a kyrios who killed a moichos caught in the act.

 The third surviving law concerning moicheia protected an accused adulterer from illegal imprisonment.
 It is cited by Apollodoros in Against Neaera, and modern editors have largely taken it to mean that a man who has sex with a prostitute cannot be indicted for moicheia.
 Johnstone, however, argues for a different reading of the passage, which protects men from being imprisoned for moicheia in cases where they have been involved in business relationships with women.

 According to the Athenian orator Lysias, moicheia was considered to be a more serious crime than rape or sexual assault, because seduction of a woman implied a long-term relationship, where her legitimate family had their place in her affections supplanted.

-Historians have generally believed Lysias' claim that seduction was considered to be more serious than rape, though not all have accepted his explanation for this.
+Historians have generally believed Lysias's claim that seduction was considered to be more serious than rape, though not all have accepted his explanation for this.

 For instance, Christopher Carey argues that this explanation was merely a post-hoc rationalisation, and that in fact the law was more concerned with the possibility of illegitimate children in cases of adultery.

 The view that seduction was considered to be a worse crime than rape has been questioned by more recent scholars, however.

-For example, Eva Cantarella, dismisses Lysias' claim as "ingenious but totally inconsistent", and argues that rape and adultery could both be punished with a range of penalties, of which in both cases the most severe was death.
+For example, Eva Cantarella, dismisses Lysias's claim as "ingenious but totally inconsistent", and argues that rape and adultery could both be punished with a range of penalties, of which in both cases the most severe was death.

-Similarly, Edward Harris observes that portraying rape as a less severe crime than adultery is in the interest of the speaker in Lysias' speech, and argues that rape could be prosecuted as hubris, for which death was a potential penalty.
+Similarly, Edward Harris observes that portraying rape as a less severe crime than adultery is in the interest of the speaker in Lysias's speech, and argues that rape could be prosecuted as hubris, for which death was a potential penalty.